 He contributed to the GASB Statement 34 Implementation Guide, AICPA Statement of Position 98-3, the industry audit and accounting guide Audits of State and Local Governmental Units, the AICPA Practice Aid to SAS 99 (fraud) and assisted in revisions to the Louisiana Governmental Audit Guide and in drafting state legislation affecting governmental accounting and auditing requirements.
 He has served as technical consultant and instructor for the Louisiana Division of Administration (Office of Community Development), and as consultant to the Louisiana Department of Education.
 Mike frequently appears as moderator and panelist on the Accountants CPE Network.

-He has been named twelve times as an Outstanding Discussion Leader by the American Institute of CPAs and the Louisiana, South Carolina and West Virginia state societies.
+He has been named thirteen times as an Outstanding Discussion Leader by the American Institute of CPAs and the Louisiana, South Carolina and West Virginia state societies.
 He received a Special Recognition Award from the Society of Louisiana CPAs Board of Directors for his contributions to continuing education in 1994, and was awarded the 2001 National Education and Training Award from the Association of Government Accountants.
 In 2009, Mike was named national Beta Alpha Psi Business Information Professional of the Year.
 In 2016, he received the Distinguished Service Award from the Society of Louisiana CPAs.

 Patty Mayer, CPA, has practiced public accounting since 1984.
 She provides tax and related tax planning services with an emphasis on not-for-profit and tribal organizations as Director of Moss Adams, LLP, Exempt Organizations practice, in San Diego, CA. Patty works predominately with public charities, private foundations, and tribal organizations.
 She is a leader of Moss Adams’ Southern California not-for-profit tax practice and a member of the firm’s Not-for-Profit Tax Committee She also has considerable experience in tax compliance and consulting with a focus on large multi-national organizations and health care providers.
 She helps clients maintain their tax-exempt status by informing them of changes in the law that may affect their organizations and helping them manage unique situations.
 Pam is a highly rated, frequent speaker on tax-exempt issues.
 Pam is an integral part of the training programs both internally and externally.
 She continues to share her knowledge through seminars, teleconferences, webcasts, and roundtable trainings.